ddadaal/ddadaal.me/README.md

 For integration tests, point the `AZURE_SQL_*` environment variables at a dedicated SQL Server database whose name ends in `_test`, then run `pnpm test:db`.
 These tests apply migrations and verify concurrent increments, large counts, read-only queries, request validation, and attachment access boundaries.
 They remove only the randomly generated article counters they create.
 For a local SQL Server with a self-signed certificate, set `AZURE_SQL_TRUST_SERVER_CERTIFICATE=true`.

 Each article page opening (including refreshes and client navigation) records a page view after the browser mounts the page.
 Translations and the default URL share the same article ID and total.
 About pages are also counted.
 Lists, search, prerendering, link prefetches, and requests without browser JavaScript do not increment counts.
-This measures page views, not unique visitors, and stores no visitor identifiers.
+This measures page views and pseudonymous sessions, not authenticated users or guaranteed unique visitors.
 A public counter is not intended as fraud-resistant analytics.

 View counts appear alongside the date and reading time in article list items, search results, and article headers.
 Lists and search results fetch totals with GET; only opening an article records a view.

+Each recorded article visit also writes a row to `dbo.VisitEvents` with UTC time, path, 30-day random session cookie, referrer, UTM campaign fields, parsed browser/OS/device, bot flag, HTTP status, and database write duration.
+If `ANALYTICS_IP_HASH_SALT` is set, the first forwarded IP is stored as a SHA-256 hash; the raw IP and complete User-Agent are discarded.
+Use a private random salt and rotate it with your retention policy.
+The client sends page metadata only after mounting an article, so link prefetches do not create events.

 `POST /api/articles/:id/views` with `Content-Type: application/json` increments and returns `{ "articleId": "…", "views": "1" }`; `GET` reads the total without incrementing it.
 Counts are decimal strings to preserve SQL `bigint` precision.
 Unknown IDs return 404.
 Responses are never cached.
 If SQL is unconfigured or unavailable, these endpoints return 503 and the article remains readable with its counter hidden.
 Build and server startup do not require a database connection.